 Step 1: Playable Version

-Here is a version that can be played in your web browser using Autodesk Circuits
+Here is a version that can be played in your web browser using Tinkercad Circuits

 Step 2: Parts Needed

 1 Adafruit METRO 328 with Headers - ATmega328 - Any Arduino Uno variation would also work.
 I like the Metro because the bottom is smooth, so I didn't need to put standoffs for the board in my design.